 To be accountable for the strategic development and leadership of SEND and PPG developing and implementing plans, policies and targets and practices within the context of the school and trust’s aims, policies and circumstances.

-To write the school’s Inclusion and SEN policies, and related reports and documents
+To write and regularly review, the school’s Inclusion and SEN policies, and related reports and documents

 Undertake effective performance management for staff, as directed by the headteacher.
 For example, learning mentor.